-I don’t believe in a literal afterlife, so my totenpass instead contains a key section of a particular 19th century poem which holds great symbolic meaning for me, resonant with my philosophy of memento mori ergo carpe diem – “remember death, and therefore seize the day”.
+I don’t believe in a literal afterlife, so my totenpass instead contains a key section of a particular 19th century poem which is deeply resonant with my philosophy of memento mori ergo carpe diem – “remember death, and therefore seize the day”.
 I carefully cut the poem from the pages of a 1920s-vintage book inherited from a family friend who died several months ago.

 The capsule of my totenpass is antique brass and the ornament is a new brass half-skull crafted by an artist in London.
 I had a local jeweler drill the holes and decorated and inserted the steel flowers myself.
 The links are adapted from vintage necklaces and the thong is a simple waxed cord.